bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 1. All wallet software lets its users paste in or manually enter an address and amount into a payment screen.
 This is, of course, inconvenient—but it makes an effective fallback option.

-2. Almost all desktop wallets can associate with :ref:`“bitcoin:” URIs <term-bitcoin-uri>`, so spenders can click a link to pre-fill the payment screen.
+2. Almost all desktop wallets can associate with :ref:`“digibyte:” URIs <term-digibyte-uri>`, so spenders can click a link to pre-fill the payment screen.
 This also works with many mobile wallets, but it generally does not work with web-based wallets unless the spender installs a browser extension or manually configures a URI handler.

-3. Most mobile wallets support scanning :ref:`“bitcoin:” URIs <term-bitcoin-uri>` encoded in a QR code, and almost all wallets can display them for accepting payment.
+3. Most mobile wallets support scanning :ref:`“digibyte:” URIs <term-digibyte-uri>` encoded in a QR code, and almost all wallets can display them for accepting payment.
 While also handy for online orders, QR Codes are especially useful for in-person purchases.

 4. Recent wallet updates add support for the new payment protocol providing increased security, authentication of a receiver’s identity using `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificates, and other important features such as `refunds <../devguide/payment_processing.html#issuing-refunds>`__.

 |Warning icon| **Warning:** Special care must be taken to avoid the theft of incoming payments.
-In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or other secure methods to prevent `man-in-the-middle <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`__ attacks from replacing your Bitcoin address with the attacker’s address.
+In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or other secure methods to prevent `man-in-the-middle <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`__ attacks from replacing your DigiByte address with the attacker’s address.

 Plain Text
 ~~~~~~~~~~